 Feel the pods to make sure they’re well filled before picking.

 How to harvest peas and beans

-French bean pods should be harvested when pods reach 4inches (10cm) long and are easy to snap.
+French beans should be harvested when pods reach 10cm (4 inches) and are easy to snap.

-Runner beans can be left until they are 6-8inches (15-20cm) in length, and before the beans swell too much.
+Runner beans can be left until they are 15 to 20cm (6 to 8inches) long in length.
+Aim to pick before the beans swell too much.

 Grasp the pod and twist gently to detach it from the plant.